 After a brush with Stage 2 melanoma, Jim became committed to leading a healthy lifestyle.
 Both Jim and his wife Susan have become exercise enthusiasts and Jim has run 20+ marathons as well as multiple 50 & 100-mile running events known as Ultramarathons.
 Jim is training for Ultramarathon #6 in December 2022.

 Education is Jim’s passion.
-He is on the faculty at UNC’s Kenan-Flagler Business School since the summer of 2010, teaching undergraduate students at UNC how to create new for-profit and non-profit ventures.
+He has been on the faculty at UNC’s Kenan-Flagler Business School since the summer of 2010, teaching undergraduate students at UNC how to create world changing for-profit and non-profit ventures.
 Jim’s favorite day of the year is UNC’s Pitch Party, which he completely re-invented, where 200+ students now gather annually to pitch their new venture concepts.
-He has served on the Public School Foundation for four years, supporting our teachers and schools.
+He has served on the Public School Foundation since 2008, supporting teachers, students and schools with both talent and treasure.

-In his spare time when he’s not running, Jim can be found watching UNC sporting events with his family.
-On Sunday mornings you’ll likely find him at New Hope Church in Durham.
+In his spare time when he’s not running, Jim can usually be found watching UNC sporting events with his family, and on most Sunday mornings you’ll find him at New Hope Church in Durham, North Carolina.

 University of North Carolina:

-- University of North Carolina Board of Visitors
+- Past: University of North Carolina Board of Visitors